Team980/Baseball-Shooter-Java/README.md

 To clone this project into *a WPILib-enabled Eclipse project* the Python script [Roboclone](http://simon-andrews.github.io/roboclone/) is required.

-To clone this project with Roboclone:
+To clone this project with Roboclone, run the following command:

 ```
 roboclone https://github.com/Team980/Baseball-Shooter-Java.git Baseball Shooter Java
 ```

-To push your updates to GitHub simply use the Github Desktop app or Git on the command line.
+To push your updates to GitHub, simply use the Github Desktop app or Git on the command line.